coelias/Pynteractive/README.md

 # Pynteractive: Interactive plots in python
 Pynterative is a python library aimed to create interative visualizations provided by several HTML5 JavaScript libraries like [vis.js](http://visjs.org/), [d3.js](http://d3js.org/) and many more.

 Its main feature is the real time communication python<->webbrowser via websockets, that allows us realtime interaction from python to the browser and from the browser to python.
-It means that the code you  write in python affects the isualization in real time and mouse/keyboard events happening in the web browser can be connected to python callbacks creating a bidirectional communication.
+It means that the code you  write in python affects the visualization in real time and mouse/keyboard events happening in the web browser can be connected to python callbacks creating a bidirectional communication.

 We wanted to create a very simple [API](http://coelias.github.io/Pynteractive/html/) that, although reduces flexibility, it is extremely easy to learn and start creating web GUI's.